 Outdoor Growing – Cons

 Crops grown outdoors have a longer gestation period, and you are completely reliant on their natural life cycle.
-As a result, you may not be able to harvest your crop more than once in a year.
-It is also a fact that nature throws up its fair share of challenges.
+As a result, you may not be able to harvest your crop more than once a year.
+Nature also throws up its fair share of challenges.
 If your local area is experiencing an unusually dry or wet season, it can play havoc.

 For instance, too much rainfall can lead to plant mold and/or bud rot.
 Excessive heat can also kill your plants.
-And of course, there is the small matter of things like fires, tornadoes, and storms that can destroy an entire crop in a matter of hours.
+Things like fires, tornadoes, and storms can destroy an entire crop in a matter of hours.

 Larger predators such as deer are also known to invade fields and ruin cannabis plants, and whether or not you believe in climate change, there is no question that the weather has become less predictable in recent times.

 Finally, you may not be legally allowed to grow outdoors.
-Although states such as Colorado allow it without a commercial license, most states that permit growing only do so with the proviso that it takes place indoors, and out of sight.
-It is also important to note that regulations and limitations can vary according to city and county – sometimes within the same state.
+States such as Colorado allow residents to grow cannabis without a commercial license.
+However, most states that permit growing only do so with the proviso that it takes place indoors, and out of sight.
+It is important to note that regulations and limitations can vary according to city and county – sometimes within the same state.

 Prices of Growing Cannabis Indoors Versus Outdoors